DrakerDG/RMC-TRACER/README.md

 ### Robots in the World

 - **RMC-TRACER Robot**
-  The line follower robot controlled by this project.
+  The line follower robot controlled.
   It performs:
   - Sensor calibration
   - Pause